micheleasara/Chess-Cpp17/README.md

 I provided a makefile which will build the driver program for you.
 I also wrote several unit tests using googletest and Visual Studio Community 2019, which you can run by yourself as long as you have a proper IDE and build system.

 ## I want to use your chess engine on my chess application.
 What can I do?
-You need to include _Board.hpp_ and rely on its _move_ overloards.
+You need to include _Board.hpp_ and rely on its _move_ overloads.
 Feel free to add others as you see fit.
 Alternatively, you can use _Piece::move_.
 I would suggest having a look at the (relatively short) driver program, but, regardless, all public functions are documented.

 ## Known issues and areas of improvement